Your Survival Guide to Present and Past Tense Verbs

 Past tense Portuguese demonstrations Use the past tense for telling stories.
 Ontem = yesterday.
 Agora = now.

-[!tip] 🚀 Deep Dive: Mastering the Past Tense Nuances Once you have the basics down, you might run into two very common points of confusion.
-I’ve written specific guides to help you untangle them:
+[!tip] 🚀 Deep dive: past tense nuances Once you have the basics down, two common points of confusion tend to show up.
+I’ve written specific guides for each:

 1. Which “was” do I use?
-If you are stuck deciding between Foi (Ser) and Esteve (Estar), read my guide on Foi vs. Esteve.
+If you’re stuck between Foi (Ser) and Esteve (Estar), read my guide on Foi vs. Esteve.

 Ter (to have)